 News organisations should implement clear protocols for engaging with social media content:

-By maintaining these standards even as information environments become more chaotic, journalists can help restore the connection between public discourse and verified reality that post-truth dynamics have threatened to sever.
+By maintaining these standards even as information environments become more chaotic, journalists can help restore the connection between public debate and verified reality that post-truth dynamics have threatened to break.